in Mortgage Refinance from Mortgage NetworkUnaffiliated

-Mortgage Network is a direct lender based in Danvers, MA.
-The company was founded in 1988 and offers mortgage refinancing to borrowers in 26 statess across the USA (and Washington, DC).
+Mortgage Network is a mortgage refinance offering by Mortgage Network, a direct lender based in Danvers, MA.
+Founded in 1988, Mortgage Network offers mortgage refinancing to borrowers in 25 states across the USA (and Washington, DC).

 What is the maximum loan term for a mortgage refinance via Mortgage Network?